sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 ##Update:
 Like mentioned above many parts of the annotation processing code are based on Hugo Visser's [Bundles](https://bitbucket.org/hvisser/bundles) project.
-Hence Hugo and me have decided to merge the changes of FragmentArgs into [Bundles](https://bitbucket.org/hvisser/bundles) in the near future.
+Hence Hugo and I have decided to merge the changes of FragmentArgs into [Bundles](https://bitbucket.org/hvisser/bundles) in the near future.
 Stay tuned.